apache/incubator-toree-website/documentation/advanced/developing-magics.md

 tagline: Apache Project !
 ---

-The Spark Kernel provides a pluggable interface for magics that allows developers to write their own magics.
-This guide will focus on the technical details of implementing your own magics; for an introduction and conceptual overview of magics, see [Overview of Magics for the Spark Kernel](https://github.com/ibm-et/spark-kernel/wiki/Overview-of-Magics-for-the-Spark-Kernel).
+Apache Toree provides a pluggable interface for magics that allows developers to write their own magics.
+This guide will focus on the technical details of implementing your own magics; for an introduction and conceptual overview of magics, see [Overview of Magics for Toree](overview-of-magics).

 In this guide we'll look at the dependencies required to develop a magic, walk through creating a line magic and a cell magic, and discuss some useful magic features.

 ### Dependencies ###

-In order to write a magic, you need to add the _kernel-api_ and _protocol_ modules of the Spark Kernel to your project.
+In order to write a magic, you need to add the _kernel-api_ and _protocol_ modules of Apache Toree to your project.

 In _sbt_, you can add the following lines:

     libraryDependencies ++= Seq(
-        "com.ibm.spark" %% "kernel-api" % "0.1.1-SNAPSHOT",
+        "org.apache.toree" %% "kernel-api" % "0.1.0,
-        "com.ibm.spark" %% "protocol" % "0.1.1-SNAPSHOT"
+        "org.apache.toree" %% "protocol" % "0.1.0"
     )

 As the modules are not hosted on any repository, you will also need to build and publish them locally.
-From the root of the Spark Kernel, you can execute the following to compile and make available the Spark Kernel modules:
+From the root of Apache Toree, you can execute the following to compile and make available the Apache Toree modules:

     sbt compile && sbt publishLocal

 ## Developing Magics

-A magic is implemented by extending either the ```LineMagic``` or ```CellMagic``` trait provided by the Spark Kernel.
+A magic is implemented by extending either the ```LineMagic``` or ```CellMagic``` trait provided by Apache Toree.
 Each trait consists of a single function, ```execute```, that defines the magic's functionality.

 ### Developing a Line Magic ###